houhaol/PersonStepMat/README.md

 # Walkway identification and attribute analysis

+The main procedure is:
+1. Track participants
+2. Pose estimation to extract participant's feet as spatial cues
+3. Walkway segmentation from Large Vision models (Grounding DINO + SAM)
+4. Filter the walkway candidates from step 3 to extract the actual walkway stepped by participant
+5. Walkway material prediction
+6. Walkway width measurement

 ## 0TrackingParticipants

-### 0.1 Create Video frames from GoPro Video
+### 0.1 Sample Video frames from GoPro Video
 ```
 python 0gopro_video_to_h5py.py --filename /home/houhao/workspace/VINS-Fusion/pilot10/GX010048.MP4 --start --duration 660 --output ../dataset/pilot10/frames.h5
 ```

-Use efficientTAM to track participants. \
+### 0.2 Use efficientTAM to track participants.
 For tracking purpose, use the first image to define the region on participants.
 Use warmup_only option for defining the participants in the first frame.
 Revise the points and run the inference without warmup_only option.
 ```
+cd EfficientTAM/notebooks
 python 1gopro_tracking.py --h5_file /home/houhao/workspace/PersonStepMat/dataset/BF002/frames_03.h5 --output_file /home/houhao/workspace/PersonStepMat/dataset/BF002/pp_masks_03.h5 --warmup_only
 ```
 Then revise the code, specifying the region to run the tracking inference.